top of page

 First Scar

-I don’t remember being upset about them leaving, but as I ran down the front stairs and approached the car I tripped and smashed my face into the running board.
+I don’t remember being upset about them going away, but as I ran down the front stairs and approached the car I tripped and smashed my face into the running board.
 It opened a nasty cut next to my right eye.
 I still have the scar.
 Blood goes everywhere.
 I heard my Dad sigh and as I remember they had to delay their trip while I got stitched up.
 When I was younger I always felt I was a bit uncoordinated and awkward.
 These clumsy moments happened a lot.
 Big body no grace.
 Getting into sports changed some of that.
 Eventually, my martial arts training would ground me in my body for good.

 Setting Out

-When it came time for me to go to school I can’t remember feeling inadequate, just uneasy about the change.
+So, when it came time for me to go to school I can’t remember feeling inadequate, just a bit uneasy about the change.
 Later in my life I would learn that I was what some call a “sensitive child.”
 I picked up lots of energy around me that wasn’t mine and had no way to filter it.
 It could be very disconcerting at times.
 However, I don’t remember anything that my parents did that would have made me feel stupid or slow.
 But there was that feeling as I ventured out that I was less than.

 Brother Bruce and Sister Jane